macsakini/Mpesa-Gateway/README.md

 5. Cancel the request.

 # Specifications

-This code will work with any app provided amount and phone number are sent to the api url.
-It will also send responses to set urls in the env file.
+This code will work with any app provided *amount* and *phone number* are sent to the api url.

+It will also send responses to set callback urls in the env file.

 You can connect this said url to a bulk messaging provider which will then maybe push custom messages to your clients.